 Cretan, Customer Oriented, Sustainable, Traditional, Authentic, Devoted to the local society’s growth

-A typical day at work (what you do, how many people you work with, what you have to deal with).
+A typical day at work (what you do, what you have to deal with).

 My day starts every day at 08:00 a.m. but there is no such thing as a typical day.
 The best part of my job is that my days are never the same.